-Marc Levinson is a partner in Orrick, Herrington & Sutcliffe LLP, resident in its Sacramento office.
+Marc Levinson is a Senior Counsel at Orrick, Herrington & Sutcliffe LLP, resident in its San Francisco office.
 His practice always has been limited to insolvency planning, to bankruptcy cases and to workouts and other out-of-court reorganizations.
 In addition to chapter 11 representations of debtors, creditors, committees and purchasers of assets, he represented the City of Stockton, California, whose chapter 9 plan of adjustment went effective in February 2015, and the City of Vallejo, California, whose chapter 9 plan of adjustment went effective in late 2008.
 He has served as an examiner in a cases in Oakland and in Sacramento.